Klosmi/html-basics/CSS-center_an_element.md

     }
   }
   ```
-  *With some extra styling (colors) for the better repsresentation...*
+  *With some extra styling (colors) for the better representation...*

   ![](basic-navbar-big.png) 👉
    ![](basic-navbar-small.png)